ASE-Workshop-2023/tutorial/_episodes/05-in-built-calculators.md

 > Why do we *not* need to include parenthesis () here?
 Do we expect `EMT().implemented_properties` to work as well as `EMT.implemented_properties`?
 {: .discussion}

+### Where possible request a standalone set of property data

-It can be convenient to have e.g. forces attached to a particular Atoms object in this way, and will be used heavily by dynamics and optimizer routines in the next tutorial.
+- It is sometimes convenient to have properties attached to a particular `Calculator` object.
+- For example, forces are used heavily by dynamics and optimizer routines, as we will see in the next tutorial.

-However, for Open Science purposes it is easier to store and share data that is not connected to a Calculator.
-(As we shall see later, Calculators might depend on a particular machine environment, memory state or software license.)
-We can request a standalone set of property data with e.g.:
+- However for Open Science purposes it is easier to store and share data that is not connected to a `Calculator`.
+This is because Calculators might depend on a particular machine environment, memory state or software license.
+- We can request a standalone set of property data with `get_properties`.

 ~~~
 properties = atoms.get_properties(['energy', 'forces', 'stress'])